More precisely was I in the Spanish enclave Ceuta which actually is just one (1) town.

 How is that possible, were did they come from ???

-Once I realized they were everywhere all over the place I could no longer enjoy the cycling.
+Once I realised they were everywhere all over the place I could no longer enjoy the cycling.

 All my attention was taken by those particles.